In 2006, Herrera signed with Royals scouts Daurys Nin and Rafael Vasquez, out of the Dominican Republic.

 Royals pitcher Yordano Ventura received a seven-game suspension, while teammates Edinson Volquez (five games), Lorenzo Cain (two games), and Kelvin Herrera (two games) also were disciplined.
 All four also received undisclosed fines.
 (J Flanagan - MLB.com - April 25, 2015)

-Criminals broke into Kelvin's home in January 2016 and stole all of Herrera's jewelry, including his American League championship ring from 2014 and his World Baseball Classic ring from 2013.
-The criminals broke a window in Herrera's home in Tenares, Dominican Republic, and also got away with three Minor League championship rings, his All-Star Game ring from last summer, a Winter League championship ring (Leones del Escogido), all of his shoes, belts, speakers, and other household items.
+In January 2016, criminals broke into Kelvin's home and stole all of Herrera's jewelry, including his American League championship ring from 2014 and his World Baseball Classic ring from 2013.
+The criminals broke a window in Herrera's home in Tenares, Dominican Republic, and also got away with three Minor League championship rings, his All-Star Game ring from 2015, a Winter League championship ring (Leones del Escogido), all of his shoes, belts, speakers, and other household items.

 "Maybe they've already sold the other stuff," Herrera said.